 MRL 4: Capability to produce the technology in a laboratory environment

 This level of readiness acts as an exit criterion for the Materiel Solution Analysis (MSA) Phase approaching a Milestone A decision.
 Technologies should have matured to at least TRL 4.
 This level indicates that the technologies are ready for the Technology Maturation & Risk Reduction Phase of acquisition.
 At this point, required investments, such as manufacturing technology development, have been identified.
 Processes to ensure manufacturability, producibility, and quality are in place and are sufficient to produce technology demonstrators.
 Manufacturing risks have been identified for building prototypes and mitigation plans are in place.
-Target cost objectives have been established and manufacturing cost drivers have been identified.
+Manufacturing, material, and special requirement cost drivers have been identified, and cost driver uncertainty has been quantified.
 Producibility assessments of design concepts have been completed.
-Key design performance parameters have been identified as well as any special tooling, facilities, material handling and skills required.
+Key performance parameters have been identified as well as any special tooling, special handling, manufacturing skill sets, and workforce requirements and availability of facilities.

 MRL 5: Capability to produce prototype components in a production relevant environment

 This level of maturity is typical of the mid-point in the Technology Maturation & Risk Reduction Phase of acquisition, or in the case of key technologies, near the mid-point of an Advanced Technology Demonstration (ATD) project.
-Technologies should have matured to at least TRL 5.
-The industrial base has been assessed to identify potential manufacturing sources.
-A manufacturing strategy has been refined and integrated with the risk management plan.
+Technologies should have matured to a minimum TRL 5.
+The industrial base assessment should have been initiated to identify potential manufacturing sources.
+The manufacturing strategy developed for the Milestone A Acquisition strategy has been refined with the technology maturation contractor and integrated into the risk management plan.
 Identification of enabling/critical technologies and components is complete.
-Prototype materials, tooling and test equipment, as well as personnel skills have been demonstrated on components in a production relevant environment, but many manufacturing processes and procedures are still in development.
-Manufacturing technology development efforts have been initiated or are ongoing. producibility assessments of key technologies and components are ongoing.
-A cost model has been constructed to assess projected manufacturing cost.
+With release of product data required for prototype component manufacturing, evaluation of the design to determine Key Characteristics has been initiated.
+Prototype materials have been demonstrated on components in a production relevant environment, but many manufacturing processes and procedures are still in development.
+Manufacturing technology development efforts, as well as producibility assessments of key technologies and components have been initiated. .

 MRL 6: Capability to produce a prototype system or subsystem in a production relevant environment

 This MRL is associated with readiness for a Milestone B decision to initiate an acquisition program by entering into the Engineering and Manufacturing Development (EMD) Phase of acquisition.
 Technologies should have matured to at least TRL 6.
 It is normally seen as the level of manufacturing readiness that denotes acceptance of a preliminary system design.
 An initial manufacturing approach has been developed.
 The majority of manufacturing processes have been defined and characterized, but there are still significant engineering and/or design changes in the system itself.
 However, preliminary design has been completed and producibility assessments and trade studies of key technologies and components are complete.
-Prototype Manufacturing processes and technologies, materials, tooling and test equipment, as well as personnel skills have been demonstrated on systems and/or subsystemsin a production relevant environment.
-Cost, yield and rate analyses have been performed to assess how prototype data compare to target objectives, and the program has in place appropriate risk reduction to achieve cost requirements or establish a new baseline.
-This analysis should include design trades. producibility considerations have shaped system development plans.
-The Industrial capabilities assessment (ICA) for Milestone B has been completed.
+Manufacturing processes and manufacturing technology solutions, materials, tooling and test equipment, as well as personnel skills have been demonstrated on components, subsystems, and/or systems in a production relevant environment.
+Cost, yield, and rate analyses have been performed to assess how prototype data compare to target objectives, and the program has developed appropriate risk reduction strategies to achieve cost requirements.
+Producibility trade studies and producibility considerations have shaped system development plans.
+Industrial capabilities assessment for Milestone B has been completed.
 Long-lead and key supply chain elements have been identified.

 MRL 7: Capability to produce systems, subsystems, or components in a production representative environment